DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### How DeFi's are obtaining real world data since blockchains are isolated in nature?
+##### How DeFi's are obtaining realtime data like asset prices, since blockchains are isolated and cannot talk to the web?

-- [ ]  Blockchains are get real world data from internet
+- [ ]  Blockchains get real world data from internet
 - [x]  Through oracles
 - [ ]  They cant get real world data
 - [ ]  None of the above

 Hint: Oracle

-Explanation: Oracles are nodes which provides real world data to the blockchains.
+Explanation: Oracles are nodes which provides realtime data like asset prices to the blockchains.

 Sub Topics: why-do-we-lending-borrowing

 ---

-##### Which of the following are correct about traditional finance?
+##### Which of the following are correct about traditional Finance?

-- [x]  Traditional finances are centralized.
+- [x]  Traditional Finances are centralized and allows censorship.
 - [x]  Traditional Finances takes most of the interest from borrowers.
 - [ ]  Traditional Finances will provide loans without any agreements and paperworks.
-- [x]  Traditional Finances are simple and less riskier.
+- [x]  Traditional Finances are simple and less riskier as its regulated.

 Hint: NoHint

-Explanation: TradFi are centralized,simple and less riskier when compared to others.
+Explanation: TradFi is centralized and simpler for the user end when compared to DeFi.
 Traditional Finances takes most of the interest from borrowers.

 Sub Topics: lending-borrowing-tradFi

 ---

-##### What are the challenges to privacy in TradFi?
+##### What are some privacy issues in TradFi?

 - [ ]  Banks check and collect the data from all the legal documents of an user for opening account.
 - [x]  Users are required to complete their KYC.
 - [x]  Transactions are monitored in TradFi.
-- [ ]  No personal data is required for lending and borrowing in DeFi.
+- [ ]  No personal data is required for lending and borrowing in TradFi.

 Hint: NoHint